gazebosim/sdf_tutorials/pose_frame_semantics/proposal.md

 ### The `//world/frame[@attached_to]` attribute

 The `//world/frame[@attached_to]` attribute specifies another frame to which this frame is attached.
-A `//world/frame` can be attached to the implicit world frame or to an explicitly defined `//world/frame`.
+A `//world/frame` can be attached to an implicitl frame (defined by `//world` or `//world/model`) or to an explicitly frame defined by `//world/frame`.
 If the `//world/frame[@attached_to]` attribute is not specified or is left empty, the frame will be attached to the world frame.
-If the attribute is specified, it must refer to a sibling `//world/frame`.
+If the attribute is specified, it must refer to a sibling `//world/frame` or `//world/model`.

+When a a `//world/frame` is attached to a `//world/model`, it is indirectly attached to the canonical link of the model.

 Similar to `//model/frame`, cycles in the `attached_to` graph are not allowed.
-If a `//world/frame` is specified, recursively following the `attached_to` attributes of the specified frames must lead to the implicit world frame.
+If a `//world/frame` is specified, recursively following the `attached_to` attributes of the specified frames must lead to the implicit world frame or to the canonical link of a sibling model.

 ~~~
 <world name="frame_attaching">